santhosh-ktec/blockchain/privatechain.md

-# Private Blockchain network using GoEthernium (geth)
+# Private Blockchain network using GoEthereum (geth)

 ## Creating the first node on blockchain